1 dead, 9 hurt in stampede at GloRilla concert in New York

 While there is no evidence of shots being fired, Smith said, police are investigating several possible causes of the fatal surge, including “possibly crowd size, shots fired, pepper spray and other contributing factors.”

-Mayor Malik Evans called the fatal stampede “a tragedy of epic proportions” and promised a through investigation.
+Mayor Malik Evans called the fatal stampede “a tragedy of epic proportions” and promised a thorough investigation.
 “We are going to hold people accountable for what happened last night, period,” Evans said.

 GloRilla, a Memphis native whose 2022 song “F.N.F.
 (Let’s Go)” with Hitkidd was nominated for a Grammy for best rap performance, tweeted that she was “praying everybody is ok.”